 - IPSAS 38, Disclosure of interests in other entities

 - IPSAS 40, Public sector combinations

 - IPSAS 20, Related party disclosure

 - IPSAS 22, Disclosure of financial information about the general government sector.

 Interested students can get admission for the Diploma course in January/June.
 For completion, of course, candidates must achieve a minimum of 60 percent.
-Students may attempt examination four times a year during the 12 months of its registration.
+Students can appear for the exams any time of the year.

 For more information on IPSAS, contact us!